Space for Earthlings

 Just because the data is Space-origin doesn’t make it the best or defensible for a business.
 For some forms of earth observation, sometimes it is easier (and lower cost) to simply hire a human to fly an airplane overhead or to contract someone to stand on a street corner and count cars.
 As a case example on this approach, see the Radiolab episode Eye in the Sky* *for a story on tracking crimes with airplanes.
 Here is an excerpt: “In 2004, when casualties in Iraq were rising due to roadside bombs, Ross McNutt and his team came up with an idea.
 With a small plane and a 44 mega-pixel camera, they figured out how to watch an entire city all at once, all day long.
 Whenever a bomb detonated, they could zoom onto that spot and then, because this eye in the sky had been there all along, they could scroll back in time and see – literally see – who planted it.”

 Earth observation data sets costs a lot if one wants to monitor a large area often.
 Pricing is usually dollars-per-square-kilometer.
 The surveying cadence matters, as costs grow quickly if an organization needs hourly or daily snapshots rather than monthly or quarterly.
 As the headline of a 2022 piece by BCG states, “Satellites Are the Next Frontier for Industrial Companies”, though the piece was not intended to delve substantively into the nuanced cost characteristics of such data sources.
-Data sources that are newer, smaller, more numerous and more expendable in low earth orbit (LEO) and medium earth orbit (MEO) are reducing the cost curve compared to geostationary earth orbit (GEO) systems.
+Data sources that are newer, smaller, more numerous and more expendable in LEO and MEO are reducing the cost curve compared to GEO systems.

 Case Studies